Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Related Work

 \section{Related Work}

-\paragraph{Incorporating morphology into representations} A longstanding goal in NLP has been to integrate morphological and syntactic knowledge into models.
+\paragraph{Incorporating morphology into representations} A longstanding goal in NLP has been to integrate morphological knowledge into models.
 Early work on Transformer language models explored injecting linguistic features post-hoc~\citep{hofmann-etal-2021-superbizarre,gan2022morphte} or during pretraining~\citep{park-etal-2021-morphology,cui2022lert,matthews2018using,blevins2019better,hofmann-etal-2020-dagobert,seker-etal-2022-alephbert,peng-etal-2019-palm}, but such approaches are absent in modern LLMs.
-Recent work examined word segmentation effects on performance~\citep{marco-fraser-2024-subword,lerner-yvon-2025-unlike}, including morphology-aware tokenization to better reflect word structure~\citep{bauwens-delobelle-2024-bpe,asgari2025morphbpe}.
+Recent work examined word segmentation effects on performance~\citep{marco-fraser-2024-subword,lerner-yvon-2025-unlike}, as well as morphology-aware tokenization to better reflect word structure~\citep{bauwens-delobelle-2024-bpe,asgari2025morphbpe}.
 Rather than injecting linguistic structure, we leverage compositional representations already present in LLMs.